 Respond when someone lets the team down because they haven't done what they said they would do?

 Support one another with tasks that seem easy to some but confusing to others?

-Resolve differences of opinion or in the way things could be done?
+Resolve differences of opinion or find another way in which things could be done?

-Assign particular tasks to specific individuals (e.g. someone to scribe)?
+Assign particular tasks to specific individuals. (e.g. someone to write)?